2025-11-27

 Repair Procedure

-2. Remove the original component.
+2. Detach the original Rear Wheel Arch.

 Informational PurposesAn informational icon, calling your attention